 Before general conference talks were limited to general authorities and auxiliary members, Olympic gymnast Peter Vidmar was invited to speak at the 1985 priesthood session of general conference.
 You can still read his talk on ChurchofJesusChrist.org.

-► You'll also like: 13 Olympians Featured in General Conference Talks
+► You may also like: 13 Olympians Featured in General Conference Talks

 First time a woman prayed in conference: April 2013